Vincent Lacava

 Dr. Vincent D. Lacava was a semi-professional football coach and general manager in 1927 for the Hartford Giants.
-The team had previously been known as the Hartford Blues and played in the National Football League, the year prior.
-However after the Blues' 1926 season, the NFL's owners voted to streamline the league and cut back from 22 to 12 teams.
+The team had previously been known as the Hartford Blues and played in the National Football League (NFL), the year prior.
+However, after the Blues' 1926 season, the NFL's owners voted to streamline the league and cut back from 22 to 12 teams.
 As a result, half of the 1926 NFL teams were scrapped, including Hartford.
 So in 1927, Blues' owner George Mulligan created the Hartford Giants, a semi-pro team with many of the players from the Blues, however the Giants folded after the season.

-Under Lacava, surviving team records show that the Giants posted a 7-1 record, losing only a State Championship Series game to New Britain on November 20, 1927.
-The Championship series Game 3 was cancelled on December 4, 1927 due to a dispute between the New Britain and the Giants.
+Under Lacava, surviving team records show that the Giants posted a 7–1 record, losing only a State Championship Series game to New Britain on November 20, 1927.
+The Championship series Game 3 was cancelled on December 4, 1927, due to a dispute between the New Britain and the Giants.
 The Giants permanently disbanded shortly after.